c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 ## Getting the sensor results:

-Sensors values can be accessed with:
+Sensors values can be read after you perform a bno.update_sensors for example:

+    bno.update_sensors
     accel_x, accel_y, accel_z = bno.acceleration

 Roll, tilt, and yaw are obtained using quaternion with the modifier euler:

+    bno.update_sensors
     roll, tilt, yaw = bno.quaternion.euler

+You can use one update_sensors to get the current update from all sensors and then perform multiple reads.

 The sensor data and metadata for each report can be accessed at the same time using ".full".
 In this way, the accuracy and the microsecond-accurate timestamp of a particular report is returned at the same time.